quixio/quix-streams/docs/read.md

 ## Reading events

-`EventData` is the formal class in the SDK which represents an Event data packet in memory. `EventData` is meant to be used for time-series data coming from sources that generate data at irregular intervals or without a defined structure.
+`EventData` is the formal class in Quix Streams which represents an Event data packet in memory. `EventData` is meant to be used for time-series data coming from sources that generate data at irregular intervals or without a defined structure.

 ### EventData format